-(c) the withdrawing IGT has no outstanding CSEP Registrations or IGT Registrations; and
+(c) the withdrawing IGT has no outstanding CSEP Registrations or IGT Registrations; (d) there are no financial or other liabilities (whether accrued, outstanding or contingent) of the withdrawing IGT to any other Party under this Document; and

-(d) there are no financial or other liabilities (whether accrued, outstanding or contingent) of the withdrawing IGT to any other Party under this Document.
+(e) the withdrawing IGT has satisfied the Withdrawal Requirements (as defined in the DSC).

 Amend paragraph 5.1.2 to read as follows:

-5.1.2 The terms of the Code, the Transporters Framework Agreement, the Agency Services Agreement and the IGT Agency Services Agreement are not Protected Information.
+5.1.2 The terms of the Code, the Transporters Framework Agreement, and the DSC are not Protected Information.

 Amend paragraph 5.1.5 to read as follows:

-5.1.5 For the avoidance of doubt, information received by a Party from the Transporters Agency acting as agent on behalf of another Party is Protected Information.
+5.1.5 For the avoidance of doubt, information received by a Party from the CDSP acting as agent on behalf of another Party is Protected Information for the purposes of the Code.

 Amend paragraph 5.2.2 to read as follows:

-5.2.2 In relation to the Receiving Party, "Permitted Activities" means the carrying on of transportation business (as defined in the Receiving Party's gas transporter's licence(s)), the operation, administration, maintenance and development of the Receiving Party's System, and the implementation and performance of the Code, the Transporters’ Framework Agreement or any IGT Code or IGT Framework Agreement.
+5.2.2 In relation to the Receiving Party, "Permitted Activities" means the carrying on of transportation business (as defined in the Receiving Party's gas transporter's licence(s)), the operation, administration, maintenance and development of the Receiving Party's System, and the implementation and performance of the Code, the Transporters’ Framework Agreement or [any] IGT Code or IGT Framework Agreement or the DSC.

 Amend paragraph 5.4.1(d) to read as follows: